sculptor-devops/docs/source/docs/commands/domains.md

 ```

 ## Templates {#templates}
-You can restore ***configs*** and ***deploy*** templates to default values, this can occur also when you upgrade sculptor to a newer version and you whant to apply new configurations; because is a potentially descructive operaion, because will delete all your config customizaionts, you will be ascked to confirm.
+You can restore ***configs*** and ***deploy*** templates to default values, this can occur also when you upgrade sculptor to a newer version and you whant to apply new configurations.
+Note that since this is a potentially descructive operation, that will delete all of your config customizaions, you will be asked to confirm.

 ```shell
 $ sudo sculptor domain:templates example.com